aroberge/reeborg/docs/breakout_py_en/animation.rst

 there are 1000 ms in 1 second.
 The time between frames, in ms, is thus 1000 divided by the numbers of frames per second.

+We then define a function to start the animation.

 .. code-block:: py3

     def start_animation():